verbb/workflow/docs/feature-tour/publishers.md

 # Publishers
 After an editor submits an entry for review, publishers will receive an email notification for this submission.
-They'll be prompted to login directly to the entry and review.
+They'll be prompted to log in directly to the entry and review.
 Publishers will be met with the following screen:

 ![](/docs/screenshots/review-pane3.png)